jake-87/blog/content/blog/on-zig.md

 This is actually mildly unfortunate.
 It's a very interesting optimization, and being able to guarantee behavior around optimization of parameter passing would also be quite beneficial.
 Unfortunately, Zig simply does not have the level of control needed to do it.
 Aliasing is freely allowed, and in order to make PRO work, it cannot be.
 Rust can, and in many cases does, do this!
 It's a shame Zig has to miss out.

+There is current work to make PRO work in the case of pure functions (<a href="https://github.com/ziglang/zig/issues/5973#issuecomment-2380332493">Source</a>), so I remain hopeful that it will return in some form eventually.

 ## Misc.
 Improvable things